joaolms/devops-challenge/README.md

 <BR>

-## Input variable for Hashicorp Packer
+## Input variables for Hashicorp Packer

 Create the variables.pkrvars.hcl file based on the variables.pkrvars.hcl.example